Fredde87/tado/README.md

 ## Known issues
 - As mentioned earlier, by using the UPNP standard I am limited to the graphical appearance.
 But I could look at writing my own graphical layout in the future
+- Scene triggers dont seem to be working yet.
+Have not figured out why yet.

 If you have any issues.
 Please set Debug to 1 on your Tado.com connection, hit reload and send me a copy of the log file produced.
 You can access your log file from SSH or via this address, http://<VERA_IP>/cgi-bin/cmh/log.sh?Device=LuaUPnP